 - The steep, relentless steps of the Twin Peaks Hike

 The Twins are two (almost) equal peaks on the top of this hill.
 They are separated by a short ridge between them.
-This means that after you cross the first Twin, expect the trail to dip before rising again.
+This means that after you cross the first Twin, expect the trail to dip before climbing again.
 As I said, this section of the hike feels endless and relentless!

 - The Terrible Twins hike – the hill at the back is Violet Hill and here we’re almost at the top of the Twins